synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 The design of this integration testing framework follows three objectives:
 1. Highly configurable: The tester should have control over as many parameters as possible.
-This is crucial to understanding the system as a write of 1,000,000 samples may behave very differently between 1,000 domains of 1,000 samples and 1 domain and 1,000,000 samples.
+This is crucial to understanding the system as a write operation consisting of 1,000,000 samples may behave very differently depending on whether it is configured as 1,000,000 domains of 1 sample each, 1,000 domains of 1,000 samples, or 1 domain and 1,000,000 samples.
 This means the user should control every parameter, which client to use, how many goroutines, etc.
 2. Highly modular: In the same vein as configurability, each node in the test should be